Alabama Overtime Laws

 Additionally, certain salaried employees in Alabama can also qualify for overtime pay under the Fluctuating Workweek Method (FWW).
 This means that nonexempt salaried employees who work different hours from week to week can still receive overtime pay.

-Read more about Fluctuating Workweek Method (FWW) eligibility criteria.
+Read more about the Fluctuating Workweek Method (FWW) eligibility criteria.

 Calculating Overtime with Commission in Alabama